akmayank94/ai-engineering-roadmap/experiments/token-playground/README.md

 - Optimize prompt design
 - Build scalable AI systems

-Rather than relying only on theoretical explanations, this project records real experimental observations using actual LLM API responses.
+Rather than relying only on theoretical explanations, this Implementation records real experimental observations using actual LLM API responses.

 ---